mingzehuang/latentcor/paper/paper.md

 | ternary/truncated | - | 860.9 |
 | ternary/ternary | - | 950.61 |

-Figure \ref{fig:R_nc_approx} displays the estimated latent correlations using the approximation approach (`method = "approx"`) versus true values of underlying latent correlation for ternary/continuous case.
-The results are almost indistinguishable from Figure~\ref{fig:R_nc_org} at a fraction of computational cost.
-For reference, Figure \ref{fig:R_nc_pearson} displays the values obtained by using standard Pearson correlation, which leads to significant estimation bias.
+Figure \ref{fig:R_all}B displays the estimated latent correlations using the approximation approach (`method = "approx"`) versus true values of underlying latent correlation for ternary/continuous case.
+The results are almost indistinguishable from Figure~\ref{fig:R_all}B at a fraction of computational cost.
+For reference, Figure \ref{fig:R_all}A displays the values obtained by using standard Pearson correlation, which leads to significant estimation bias.

 # Basic Usage